air17/chatalyze/how-to-export.md

 You need a Telegram Desktop to export your chat.
 The feature is unavailable for mobile or web.

 1. Open Telegram Desktop.
-2. Choose the chat you want to export.
+2. Choose the chat you want to export (some group chats cannot be exported if you're not an admin due to their privacy settings).
 3. Click three-dot menu in the top right corner.
 4. Choose "Export chat history".
 5. Uncheck all the checkboxes.
 Size limit doesn't matter.